openSUSE/news-o-o/_posts/2011-04-30-opensuse-weekly-news-issue-173-is-out.markdown

       This title describes a returning question: Can I upgrade version X to version Y. In general, one could say, that this is possible, if versions are not too far apart.
 In this case: No. Development in linux has made giant leaps forward in such a way, that doing what's suggested in the title would and will only lead to massive trouble.
 Read the thread to see why.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-On-the-Web.png)On the Webâ–²â–¼

 ### Announcements

+â€œ

         [The Attachmate Group Completes Acquisition of Novell](http://www.attachmate.com/Press/PressReleases/attachmate-group-completes-aquisition-of-novell.htm)

-**HOUSTON “ April 27, 2011** “ [The Attachmate Group](http://www.attachmategroup.com/) today announced the completion of the acquisition of Novell, Inc., a leader in intelligent workload management, under the terms of the definitive agreement [disclosed](http://www.attachmategroup.com/news/attachmate-corporation-to-acquire-novell-inc.html) on November 22, 2010.
+**HOUSTON â€“ April 27, 2011** â€“ [The Attachmate Group](http://www.attachmategroup.com/) today announced the completion of the acquisition of Novell, Inc., a leader in intelligent workload management, under the terms of the definitive agreement [disclosed](http://www.attachmategroup.com/news/attachmate-corporation-to-acquire-novell-inc.html) on November 22, 2010.
 Novell will now operate as two separate business units under the NovellÂ® and SUSEÂ® brand names and join AttachmateÂ® and NetIQÂ® as holdings of The Attachmate Group.

-The addition of Novell furthers the mission of The Attachmate Group and its ability to support customers™ strategic and tactical business requirements through innovative solutions, quality products, and exceptional service.
+The addition of Novell furthers the mission of The Attachmate Group and its ability to support customersâ€™ strategic and tactical business requirements through innovative solutions, quality products, and exceptional service.
 The Attachmate Group product families now include complementary solutions that range across IT operations management; open source; end user computing and collaboration; host connectivity and legacy modernization; security, identity and compliance management; virtualization and cloud computing; and more. (...)

-
+â€

 ### Call for participation

+â€œ

         [5th Annual North Bridge Future of Open Source Survey 2011](http://futureofopensource.drupalgardens.com/2011-future-open-source-survey)